sqlalchemyorg/sphinx-paramlinks/README.rst

 A `Sphinx <http://sphinx.pocoo.org/>`_ extension which allows ``:param:`` directives within Python documentation to be linkable.

-This is an experimental, possibly-not-useful extension that's used by the `SQLAlchemy <http://www.sqlalchemy.org>`_ project and related projects.
+This is an experimental extension that's used by the `SQLAlchemy <http://www.sqlalchemy.org>`_ project and related projects.

 Configuration